squaredup/terraform-provider-squaredup/docs/resources/dashboard_variable.md

 page_title: "squaredup_dashboard_variable Resource - squaredup"
 subcategory: ""
 description: |-
-  Dashboard variables enable flexible and reusable dashboards by allowing viewers to switch between objects dynamically.
+  Dashboard variables allow you to create flexible and reusable dashboards, allowing dashboard viewers to switch between objects on the fly.
 ---

 # squaredup_dashboard_variable (Resource)

-Dashboard variables enable flexible and reusable dashboards by allowing viewers to switch between objects dynamically.
+Dashboard variables allow you to create flexible and reusable dashboards, allowing dashboard viewers to switch between objects on the fly.

 ## Example Usage